-3. DETAILS OF THE COMPANY
+2. DETAILS OF THE COMPANY

-3.1 General information
+2.1 General information

-The Oenoke Fund is an investment company with variable capital incorporated in England and Wales.
+The Oenoke Fund is an open-ended investment company (OEIC) incorporated in England and Wales.
 The Company registered number is IC 239 and the FCA product reference number is 224564.

 The Company was authorised by the Financial Services Authority with effect from 13 June 2003.
 The Company has an unlimited duration.